 Industrial sectors rely on writing more than most people realize.
 A newly graduated engineer or architect might not expect writing to be a core job function, but it is.
 Procedures, reports, validation documents, and work instructions all shape how work is performed, reviewed, and verified.

-But this writing also operates under conditions that don’t exist in most business contexts.
+This writing also operates under conditions that do not exist in most business contexts.

 Complex, Intersecting Readerships

-In many industrial organizations, a document isn’t written for a single, clearly defined reader.
+In many industrial organizations, a document is not written for a single, clearly defined reader.
 Instead, it might be used by engineers, operators, QA teams, and others, each bringing different priorities and levels of expertise.
 Then add customers, investors, and non-technical executives to the mix.
-And don’t forget regulators, auditors, safety inspectors, lawyers, and similar.
+And do not forget regulators, auditors, safety inspectors, lawyers, and similar roles.

 The need to speak to so many different groups of readers, each with wildly differing understandings of the technical material, creates a built-in tension: